insights

 SRS Acquiom tax experts recommend that the parties to a merger go line-by-line through the target company’s chart of accounts to determine which items actually impact the value of the business, and therefore should be included in working capital adjustment calculations, and which do not.
 Non-cash items, such as deferred tax assets and deferred tax liabilities, often should be specifically excluded from the definition of working capital in merger agreements.

 If deferred tax assets and deferred tax liabilities are not excluded in the transaction, parties should pay special attention to their anticipated impact on determining the estimated balance sheet or any target level of net working capital.
-SRS Acquiom has seen large purchase price adjustments (PPA) due to inclusion of deferred tax assets and deferred tax liabilities in working capital calculations and for other reasons that don’t actually affect the combined company’s cash position or value.
-Purchase price adjustments are difficult to dispute and can result in an unnecessary loss of business value.
+SRS Acquiom has seen large PPAs due to inclusion of deferred tax assets and deferred tax liabilities in working capital calculations and for other reasons that don’t actually affect the combined company’s cash position or value.
+PPAs are difficult to dispute and can result in an unnecessary loss of business value.

 Gain the SRS Acquiom edge on your next deal.